-The term throat cancer doesn’t refer to any single type of cancer.
-Instead, it implies an agglomeration of various kinds of cancer that affect the throat and adjacent areas.
-Such diseases can change the base of the tongue all the way to the tonsils and surrounding tissues.
-In many cases, symptoms appear during more advanced stages, making it crucial to get periodic examinations to rule out possible tumors.
+Throat cancer does not refer to a single type of cancer.
+Instead, it describes an agglomeration of various kinds of cancer that affect the throat and adjacent areas.
+These diseases can impact the base of the tongue all the way to the tonsils and surrounding tissues.
+Cancer of the larynx may also be classified as throat cancer.
+In many cases, symptoms appear during more advanced stages, making it crucial for at-risk individuals to receive periodic examinations to rule out possible tumors.
 Smoking and unhealthy diets can contribute to a higher risk of developing throat cancer.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.